josephctyler/python_pol/README.md

 # python_pol
-Using python to analyze political text as part of learning python.
+Using python to analyze political text as part of learning python with NLTK (http://www.nltk.org/book/).

 One script (politics_whosaidwhat.py) takes data from speeches by Hillary Clinton and Donald Trump, tokenizes them and tells you whether a word you input was spoken by Hillary, Donald, both or neither.